ucd-library/cork-app-utils/README.md

 Global instance of EventEmitter class with map of model names to model instances.

-# Wiring to UI
+# Wiring to UI with Interface

-This example will use Polymer and the [cork-common-utils](https://github.com/cork-elements/cork-common-utils) elements to create a mixin class (interface) that can be added to multiple elements.

 ## Interface Mixin Class Creation